Deepakkutch/speechrecogniton/README.md

 Main feature of selecting RAKE algorithm is that it is domain independent and can analyse the frequency of the word appreance and its co-occurance with other words in the text.

+# Splitup

+Arunkumar-----User interface(Tkinter) and Design of the project workflow Deepak--------Implementation of speech to text conversion for both audio and video Karthik Raja--Implementation of Keyword Extraction using RAKE algorithm

 # Future plan

 Extracting knowledge using the obtained keywords.